Skip to main content

 Employees recruited after 1 January 2013 (Single Scheme)

-A pension benefits statement is sent to you at the end of June each year.
+A pension benefits statement is sent to you by the end of June each year.

 You can also use the single scheme estimator tool - gov.ie.